Sunset at Haleakala better than sunrise

 • Paia to Haleakala Summit – 35 miles, around 1 hour 15 minutes drive

-Once you cross Kahului, you can see Haleakala mountain towering along the side of the road in the distance.
+Once you cross Kahului, you can see Haleakala Mountain towering along the side of the road in the distance.
 It is so huge that it is hard to miss.

 Depending on the weather that day, you might see the summit peak if it’s a clear day, or it might be lost in the clouds.